UL sophomore point guard Elfrid Payton will be the Ragin' Cajuns leader on the floor this season.…

 A standout athlete at Arkansas-Pine Bluff, Forrest joined the ASU staff in August 2002 after serving as the recruiting coordinator at Florida A&M.

 While at FAMU (2001-02 season), Forrest helped the Rattlers to a fourth-place finish in the MEAC – the highest they had finished in 10 years.
 Forrest also recruited Terrance Woods, who was a two-time First Team All-MEAC performer.
 Woods holds the third and fourth best single-season three-point field goals made in NCAA?history and in 2004 won the NABC All-Star Three-Point Contest at the Final Four in San Antonio.

-from the 1997-98 season through 2000-01.
+Prior to his stint in Tallahassee, Forrest was an assistant at Troy from the 1997-98 season through 2000-01.
 During that time he worked with recruiting, academics, scheduled travel and worked with the guards.